-Conservation is an increasingly important factor in forest management and there are a number of organisations, such as The Woodland Trust, involved with this work.
+You could also work on the conservation side of forest management, for an organisation such as The Woodland Trust.
 Although volunteers perform crucial roles for such organisations, there are paid jobs open to graduates with suitable experience.

 The sector offers jobs with timber merchants, contractors and importers, and in sawmills, pulp mills, and paper and panel-board mills.

-There is an increasing focus on forestry and woodland management in the areas of recreation and amenities, as well as in bio fuels and collaboration with energy firms.
-From time to time the Forestry Commission runs initiatives covering specific aspects of forest management or offering special training opportunities.
+There is an increasing focus on recreation and amenities within forestry and woodland management, and also on bio fuels and collaboration with energy firms.
+From time to time, the Forestry Commission runs initiatives covering specific aspects of forest management or offering special training opportunities.
 Keep checking the Forestry Commission website for details.

 Look for job vacancies at: